leeluolee/stateman/docs/API-en.md

 Object `config` is used to help us record the navigating, you don't need to understand the example right now, document will explain later.

-You can find __the demo [here](http://leeluolee.github.io/stateman/api.html)__. type something in console can help you to understand api more clearly.
+You can find 【__The demo [here](http://leeluolee.github.io/stateman/api.html)__】. type something in console can help you to understand api more clearly.